MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex1_Security_Rule.md

 13. Select the **Next : Automated response >** button and then select **Next: Review >** button.

-14. Select the **Create** button.
+14. Review the changes made and select the **Create** button.
 The Analytics rule will be saved.

 # Proceed to Exercise 2